 Tree Injection using Chemjet

 The Chemjet® Tree Injector is a spring-loaded syringe-like device, with a 20mm tapered nozzle.
 The chemical is drawn through the nozzle into the chamber of the injector in measured 10, 15 or 20ml quantities.
-The injector handle is pulled back to energize the spring pressure and locked open by twisting the handle in a clockwise direction.
+The injector handle is pulled back to energize the spring pressure can be locked open at 20 ml by twisting the handle in a clockwise direction.

 Holes are drilled into the tree using a 11/64 bit to a depth of about one inch, and the Chemjet® nozzle is pressed into the hole by hand (no hammering) to make a tight seal.
 Note: you do not have to twist while inserting!
 While holding the Chemjet® in place, the red handle is pulled back slightly then turned counterclockwise to allow the spring pressure to inject chemical into the tree.

 Here is a brief video demonstrating how the Chemjet® is used to inject a tree.

 The circulatory system of a tree moves water/sap up from the roots to the branches and then back down again along the inner bark.
 The tree takes up carbon dioxide and energy from the sun through the leaves/needles where photosynthesis makes food (carbohydrates).
 The food then dissolves in the sap and is carried downwards through the inner bark.
 This food is distributed to every living cell of the tree including the root system.